johnmcfarlane/papers/cpp/contractual-disappointment.md

 The program continues past the bug, effectively ignoring the contract violation.
 For C++ Standard contract violations, neither optimisation nor instrumentation is enabled.
-For C++ API Contract violations, assert statements behave as if they are not there:
+For C++ API Contracts violations, assert statements behave as if they are not there:

 ```c++
 #define ASSERT(condition) ((void)0)